-DIT also offers a BA in Event Management, the course teaches practical and theoretical skills in all aspects of event management.
+DIT (now TU) also offers a BA in Event Management, the course teaches practical and theoretical skills in all aspects of event management.
 Students become knowledgeable in areas such as event planning and design, marketing, sponsorship, staging and health and safety.

 For those looking for part time event management courses there are some options below..